Common Misconceptions About Acne: Part 1

 Out of all the skin conditions that exist, it’s likely that acne is one of the most common.
 It’s so common, in fact, that most people will develop acne at some point in their lives.
-In this post, our Dermatologists outline some common misconceptions about the condition.
+In this post, our Dermatologists outline some common misconceptions about the condition and acne treatment available at our Harley Street skin clinic.
 You can also read part 2 here.

 Unfortunately for many with acne, this simply isn’t the case.
 This is where acne treatments come in – and at Cedars Dermatology, a skin clinic in Harley Street, we can offer a range of options, from chemical peels to specialist skin creams.

 In adults, acne is generally most common under the age of 30, but that doesn’t mean it doesn’t affect other age groups.
 For some, acne can be a lifelong skin condition.
 This is because it’s all linked to your hormones.